palixir/wobe/packages/wobe-documentation/doc/ecosystem/hooks/cors.md

 ## Example

-You can only authorize some request with the `origin` option.
+You can only authorize some requests with the `origin` option.

 ```ts
 import { Wobe, cors } from 'wobe'